Skip to main content

 The ~ operator matches types with the same underlying type.
 For example, ~int matches int and any custom type like type MyInt int.
 Without ~, only the exact type matches.

 No, Go does not support type parameters on methods.
 You can only have type parameters on the type itself or on standalone functions.
 This is a deliberate design decision to keep the language simple.
+If you need a method-like operation with an additional type parameter, extract it into a standalone generic function that takes the receiver as a parameter.

 Summary